PascalMaximus/snoopdoggbot/README.md

 # Note
-1. Try to use more than one word.(The bot echoes when only one/two words are given).
+1. Try to use more than one word.(The bot echoes the message when only one/two words are given).
 2. THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE